kizniche/Mycodo/3.5/README.md

 ### Discrete PID Control

-The PID controller is the most common regulatory controller found in industrial settings, both for its simplicity and its complexity.
-PID stands for Proportional Integral Derivative, and these are the three components of the controller.
+The PID controller is the most common regulatory controller found in industrial settings, for it's ability to handle both simple and complex regulation.
+The PID controller has three paths, the proportional, integral, and derivative.

-> **P**roportional: This path takes the error and multiplies it by the constant K<sub>p</sub>, to yield an output value.
+> The **P**roportional takes the error and multiplies it by the constant K<sub>p</sub>, to yield an output value.
 When the error is large, there will be a large proportional output.

-> **I**ntegral: This path takes the error and multiplies it by K<sub>i</sub>, then integrates it (K<sub>i</sub> · 1/s).
+> The **I**ntegral takes the error and multiplies it by K<sub>i</sub>, then integrates it (K<sub>i</sub> · 1/s).
 As the error changes over time, the integral will continually sum it and multiply it by the constant K<sub>i</sub>.
 The integral is used to remove perpetual error in the control system.
 If using P alone produces an output that produces a perpetual error (if the measured sensor value never reaches the Set Point), the integral will increase the output until the error decreases and the Set Point is reached.

-> **D**erivative: This path multiplies the error by K<sub>d</sub>, then differentiates it (K<sub>d</sub> · s).
+> The **D**erivative multiplies the error by K<sub>d</sub>, then differentiates it (K<sub>d</sub> · s).
 When the error rate changes over time, the output signal will change.
 The faster the change in error, the larger the derivative path becomes, decreasing the output rate of change.

 <a href="https://en.wikipedia.org/wiki/PID_controller" target="_blank">![](http://kylegabriel.com/images/PID_Animated.gif)</a>